Ekultek/Zeus-Scanner/README.md

 There are a few requirements for this:

- - Firefox web browser is required as of now, I will be adding the functionality of most web browsers, but first release requires firefox.
+ - Firefox web browser is required as of now, I will be adding the functionality of most web browsers.
  - If you want to run sqlmap through the URL's you will need sqlmap somewhere on your system.
  - If you want to run a port scan using nmap on the URL's IP addresses.
 You will need nmap on your system.
+   - _Highly advised tip_: Add sqlmap and nmap to your ENV PATH
  - Gecko web driver is required and will be installed the first time you run.
 It will be added to your `/usr/bin` so that it can be run in your ENV PATH.
  - You must be `sudo` for the first time running this so that you can add the driver to your PATH
  - `selenium-webdriver` package is required to automate the web browser and bypass API calls.